Skip to content

 $420 p.a.

-NAB is offering up to 130,000 bonus Qantas Points for new cardholders of the NAB Qantas Rewards Signature Card.
-The card earns 1 Qantas Point per $1 up to $5,000 per statement period, and 0.5 Qantas Point per $1 thereafter, up to $20,000.¹
+NAB is offering up to 130,000 bonus Qantas Points for new cardholders of the NAB Qantas Rewards Signature Card¹.
+The card includes complimentary insurances, such as International Travel Insurance, Purchase Protection and Extended Warranty Insurance³, and earns 1 Qantas Point per $1 spent on the first $5,000 per statement period, then 0.5 Qantas Points per $1 on spend up to $20,000.

 NAB Qantas Rewards Premium